 Welcome to the FVTC!

 The FVTC was founded in 1992 by Preston Reed of Farmington as a non-profit 501(c)(3) corporation to promote public awareness of the conversion of the abandoned Canal Railroad into the central Connecticut portion of the multi-use Farmington Canal Heritage Trail (FCHT) and the Farmington River Trail.
-Today the organization has sixteen volunteer director/officers, encompasses nine towns and has over fifteen hundred members.
+Today the organization has sixteen volunteer director/officers, encompasses nine towns and has over fourteen hundred members.
 The Adopt-a-Trail Program has over one hundred volunteers providing maintenance for all thirty two miles of paved trail currently completed.
 Hundreds of thousands of dollars have been granted since our inception for construction and enhancements.
-Other functions are regional advocacy, and events like clean-up days and Trails in Motion, held for the last sixteen years out of Simsbury, CT in June, on National Trails Day.
+Other functions are regional advocacy, and events such as clean-up days and rides.
 The FVTC disseminates ten thousand folding maps a year and has created a comprehensive guide of the trail system.
 We are proud to work with all of the regional stakeholders toward the final completion of the trail system creating one of the premier contiguous multi-use trails in America, and we welcome your support as a member or volunteer.
-Please see Maps and Trails: Trail Miles Status and Resources: Links: Publications: Why Multi-Use Trails in Connecticut? for further information.
+Please see Maps and Trails: Trail Miles Statusand Resources: Links: Publications: Why Multi-Use Trails in Connecticut? for further information.